Wednesday, December 29, 2021

 Summary:

-There are two things that clearly inspired She Killed in Ecstasy, and actually a third connection to something else if one factors in that the film is a loose remake of Jess Franco’s own film, The Diabolical Dr. Z. The other two inspirations being Jess Franco’s fondness for monster/mad scientist type films and, last but most definitely not least, there is a more than passing similarity between She Killed in Ecstasy and François Truffaut’s The Bride Wore Black.
+There are two things that clearly inspired She Killed in Ecstasy, and actually a third connection to something else if one factors in that the film is a loose remake of Jess Franco’s own film, The Diabolical Dr. Z. The other two inspirations for She Killed in Ecstasy include Jess Franco’s affinity for monster and mad scientist films.
+Additionally, there is a notable similarity between She Killed in Ecstasy and François Truffaut’s The Bride Wore Black.

 Structurally, She Killed in Ecstasy's narrative is more fleshed out than the other films that Jess Franco was making during this phase of his career.
 The premise is simple: the protagonist stalks and kills those who drove her husband to kill himself.
-And, after a brief set-up, things move along at a brisk pace until the conclusion.
+After a brief setup, the story progresses swiftly until the conclusion.
 Another strength of She Killed in Ecstasy is that all of the main players and their motivations are well defined.

 In other areas of She Killed in Ecstasy, there is a satisfying mix of carnage and eroticism.
 The scenes that shine the most in this regard are the well-executed death scenes, most notably the one where Howard Vernon’s character gets stabbed over a dozen times in the genitals.

-From a performance standpoint, the world revolves once more around Soledad Miranda, whose captivating performance finds that ever so perfect balance between alluring seductress and an angel of death, exacting their vengeance on those who have wronged them.
-At the moment where her character reflects on what she has done while half naked on her couch,
+From a performance standpoint, the focus once again centers on Soledad Miranda.
+Her captivating portrayal strikes an impeccable balance between an alluring seductress and an angel of death, exacting vengeance on those who have wronged her.
+The scene in which her character reflects on her actions while half-naked on the couch stands out as one of Jess Franco's most visually striking moments.

 Several cast members from Vampyros Lesbos return for She Killed in Ecstasy, albeit in different roles.
-This time, the cast functionality outside of Miranda's performance is essentially mere props that Jess Franco exploits at the appropriate time.
-Unfortunately, the performance that leaves the most to be desired is Fred Williams's in the role of Soledad Miranda’s husband, who has taken his own life after his life’s work has been rejected by colleagues.
-His emotionless performance makes it difficult to care about his plight.
+However, aside from Soledad Miranda's performance, the rest of the cast functions primarily as props, which Jess Franco utilizes at strategic moments.
+Unfortunately, Fred Williams's performance as Soledad Miranda’s husband, who has taken his life after his life's work was rejected by colleagues, is the one that is most lacking.
+His emotionless performance makes it difficult for us to care about his plight.

-Another wonderful asset that this film has is its jazz-infused score, which was composed by Manfred Hübler and Sigi Schwab.
+Manfred Hübler and Sigi Schwab composed another wonderful asset that this film has—its jazz-infused score.
 The albums Psychedelic Dance Party and Sexadelic would serve as the soundtrack for these three Franco films: She Killed in Ecstasy, The Devil Came from Akasava, and Vampyros Lesbos.

-Shooting back to back with Vampyros Lesbos, there is an immediacy to the events which unfold in She Killed in Ecstasy.
+Shooting back-to-back with Vampyros Lesbos, there is an immediacy to the events that unfold in She Killed in Ecstasy.
 Unfortunately, Jess Franco and Soledad Miranda would only go on to make one more film together, The Devil Came from Akasava.
 She would die tragically in a car crash shortly thereafter.
 Ultimately, She Killed in Ecstasy is an extraordinary film that makes a perfect companion piece to Vampyros Lesbos.

 She Killed in Ecstasy gets an excellent release from Severin Films, highly recommended.